To keep yourself safe during this bushfire season:

 Transport – Public buses service some of the towns along the Track.
 Check www.transwa.wa.gov.au for details.
 There are regular flights between Perth and Albany.
 Some tourism providers offer transport services details of which can be found on the BTF’s website.

-Groups - Any non-commercial groups with eight or more members, that are staying overnight at Bibbulmun Track, Munda Biddi Trail or Cape to Cape Track camp sites, are requested to complete a Group Notification.
+Groups - Any non-commercial groups with eight or more members, that are staying overnight at Bibbulmun Track, Munda Biddi Trail or Cape to Cape Track camp sites please read information at Group Notifications.
 Commercial groups should click here.
 For information on the track conditions click here.